Register

 Developers often write tools that other people can use in scripts or pipelines.

-exposes a lot of information that you can conveniently consume in a script.
+For instance, git exposes a lot of information that you can conveniently consume in a script.

 git log | grep '^Author:' | awk -F'[<>]' '{print $2}' | grep -v 'users\.noreply\.github\.com' | sort | uniq